grscheller/scheller-linux-archive/README.md

 # scheller-linux-archive
-My personnal archive of functional based software development projects<br>
-as well as information on Linux/Bash environment configuration.
+My personal archive of functional based software development projects as well as information on Linux/Bash environment configuration.

-The primary purpose of this GitHub repo is to capture what I learn<br>
-in a way that helps me stay up to speed on a topic.
-I maintain<br>
-additional infrastructure so that this information may be of some<br>
-marginal use to others.
+The primary purpose of this GitHub repo is to capture what I learn in a way that helps me stay up to speed on a topic.
+I maintain additional infrastructure so that this information may be of some marginal use to others.

 ## [info](info/) directory:
-This directory is a fairly free form collection of<br>
-text files with information on a variety of topics.
+This directory is a fairly free form collection of text files with information on a variety of topics.

 1. Arch Linux System Admin Notes